ecrucru/anticrux/README.md

 	- Library: new parameter for AntiCrux.prototype.isEndGame
 	- Library: the minimal search depth is now 1 (previously 3)
 	- UI: blind and random modes
+- In progress - Version 0.2.1
+	- Server: new server based on Node.js
+	- Library: new method AntiCrux.prototype.isMove
+	- Library: new method AntiCrux.prototype.setLevel

 ### License